Using Table View

 To add a row to the table, simply start typing into the row placeholder.
 After you press Enter, a new row will be created and the placeholder will move down.

-If you right-click on any column header, you will see a context menu:
+If you click on the little icon at the end of a column header (or right-click on the column header), you will see a context menu:

 - Displayed attribute is the main attribute which describes the record (row).
 E.g. for Tasks, it’s task name, for Employees, it’s employee’s name.